twbs/bootstrap/site/content/docs/5.2/getting-started/webpack.md

 ### Extracting SVG files

 Bootstrap's CSS includes multiple references to SVG files via inline `data:` URIs.
 If you define a Content Security Policy for your project that blocks `data:` URIs for images, then these SVG files will not load.
 You can get around this problem by extracting the inline SVG files using Webpack's asset modules feature.

-You can configure Webpack to extract inline SVG files like this:
+Configure Webpack to extract inline SVG files like this:

 ```diff
 --- a/webpack/webpack.config.js
 +++ b/webpack/webpack.config.js